katekaho/project-guppi/src/plugins/GoogleService/GoogleSetup.md

     2. In the **Service account name field**, enter a name.
     3. From the **Role list,** select **Project > Owner.**
     4. Click **Create.** This should download a JSON key
-    5. Move this key file into the ``googleCredentials`` folder found in ``project-guppi/plugins/GoogleService``, this file should end with .json
+    5. Move this key file into the ``googleCredentials`` folder found in ``project-guppi/src/plugins/GoogleService``, this file should end with .json

 9. Follow [these instructions](https://cloud.google.com/compute/docs/instances/adding-removing-ssh-keys#project-wide) to create and add a public SSH key to your project.
 Note: When generating the rsa key, ensure that the key comment is the same as your email, with ``. @ -`` symbols replaced with underscores, for example ``user_lastname_gmail_com``.
 Make sure that you go to [project metadata](https://console.cloud.google.com/compute/metadata/sshKeys) and save the public RSA key to your SSH keys

-10. Save the private SSH key as gc_rsa.pem and move it into the ``GoogleService`` file in guppi.
+10. Save the private SSH key as gc_rsa.pem and move it into ``project-guppi/src/plugins/GoogleService`` in guppi.

 11. Reload the ``%guppi cloud`` command in Jupyter Notebook